Thor Broadcast Logo

 Question:

 I have a customer looking for a device that would convert a signal from a coaxial TV cable into fiber and then back into coax later.
+Do you know if this is possible, and if you have any items we might suggest?

 Answer:

-s the application just point to point?
+Is the application just point to point?
 Is the CATV QAM or ATSC?

 Question:

-will it work for Sirius XM s band over fiber
+Will it work for Sirius XM S-band over fiber?

 Answer: